kellyhennigan/MID_processing_example/README.md

 ### Get stimulus onset times and make regressors
-In matlab, run:
+From terminal, run:
 ```
-createRegs_script
+./regs_mid.csh
 ```
 this script loads behavioral data to get stimulus onset times and saves out regressors of interest.
 Saved out files each contain a single vector of length equal to the number of TRs in the task with mostly 0 entries, and than 1 to indicate when an event of interest occurs.
 These vectors are then convolved with an hrf using AFNI's waver command to model the hemodynamic response.

 Note that the output files from this script are used for estimating single-subject GLMs as well as for plotting VOI timecourses.

 #### output
-this should create directory **fmrieat/derivatives/subjid/regs** which should contain all the regressor and stimulus timing files.
-To check out regressor time series, from a terminal command line, cd to output "regs" directory, then type, e.g., `1dplot food_cue_cuec.1D`.
+this should create directory **data/subjid/regs** which should contain all the regressor and stimulus timing files.
+To check out regressor time series, from a terminal command line, cd to output "regs" directory, then type, e.g., `1dplot food_mid_midc.1D`.